vega/altair/doc/index.rst

 Vega-Altair is a declarative statistical visualization library for Python, based on Vega_ and Vega-Lite_.

+Its simple, friendly and consistent API, built on top of the powerful Vega-Lite_ grammar, empowers you to spend less time writing code and more time exploring your data.

 *The Vega-Altair open source project is not affiliated with Altair Engineering, Inc.*

-With Vega-Altair, you can spend more time understanding your data and its meaning.
-Altair's API is simple, friendly and consistent and built on top of the powerful Vega-Lite_ visualization grammar.
-This elegant simplicity produces beautiful and effective visualizations with a minimal amount of code.

 You can browse this documentation via the links in the top navigation panel.